 However, as a business owner, you probably see a value in such online promotions and might be thinking about running one yourself.

 For the purpose of this article, we’ll talk about online promotions that involve awarding prizes to participants.
 So how do you get started?

-Like every marketing endeavor, start planning your online promotion by setting a goal.
+Start planning your online promotion by setting a goal

 Some of the goals that online promotions can help you achieve are:

 - To increase your following on a particular social network